ravendb/bootcamp/src/unit4/lesson1/README.md

 ### Step 1: Starting a second server instance

 Now that the “nodes problem” is solved.
-Let’s simple start a second instance of the RvenDB server.
+Let’s simple start a second instance of the RavenDB server.
 Typically, you would do that on a separate machine, but to make this exercise easier, we’ll run it on the same computer.
 Open a new terminal session and run the following command:

 <div style="font-family: monospace; word-wrap: break-word; word-break: break-all;">.\Server\Raven.Server.exe --ServerUrl=http://127.0.0.2:8080 --ServerUrl.Tcp=tcp://127.0.0.2:38888 --Logs.Path=Logs/B --DataDir=Data/B</div>